dguest/atlas-dl/_episodes/04-cloning.md

 ## Bring your local repository back

-Good thing we just pused to gitlab.
+Good thing we just pushed to gitlab.
 Let's clone the repository again.
 Go to your ''`dan-example`'' repository on gitlab again, click "clone" button again and copy the "clone with SSH" url.
 Then run